USPS Ensign®

 (Every Boater Please click and Read)

-All visitors bringing boats into Glen Canyon National Recreation Area will be required to display a certificate on their dashboard stating their boat is free of zebra or quagga mussels.
+All visitors bringing boats into Glen Canyon National Recreation Area at the major ramps will be required have their boat inspected during normal ramp hours.
+Your boat must be free of zebra or quagga mussels.

 * * *